 |Store ID||Category||Timestamp||Sales||Holidays||Temperature||Store Size|

-The dataset size shouldn't exceed 100 MB.
-The table below gives some rough estimates of what this means in terms of rows (observations) and columns (variables).
+The dataset size shouldn't exceed 100 MiB.
+The table below gives some rough estimates of what this means in terms of observations (rows) and variables (columns, except the timestamp column).

 |4 000 000||1|